Special Educational Needs

 At St George's, we believe that all children should be given the opportunity to achieve their full potential, regardless of any additional needs they may have.
 We also have high expectations of all pupils in how they conduct themselves in and around school, and have a zero-tolerance approach towards bullying in any form.

-While we make every effort to ensure that St George's is an inclusive environment, there may be occasions where we need to exclude a pupil.
+Staff will make dynamic or planned risk assessments to help keep all children safe.
+The Children Act 1989 makes it clear that in any decision involving a child 'the paramount consideration must be the child's welfare'.
+Therefore, while we make every effort to ensure that St George's is an inclusive environment, there may be occasions where we need to exclude a pupil.
 For details of this, please refer to the 'Exclusion' section of our Pastoral policy.

 If you would like to speak to Mrs Herrera you can make an appointment through the school office or by emailing her on firstname.lastname@example.org

 Click the links below to read our SEND policy, accessibility plan and our SEN Information Report: